leamars/DataTrack/SampleExercise.md

 * The solution code is no more than 15 lines of code (including 4 - 5 lines of code comments and any necessary line breaks).
 * The sample exercise assesses one or two measurable learning objectives.

+## Sample Exercise
+Matching Parentheses

+## Context
+Mismatched closing parentheses, brackets or quotes are one of the most common syntax errors when programming in Python.

+They're easy to forget and deviously hard to find with the naked eye, especially in longer chunks of code.

+`Input : {[]{()}}
+Output : Balanced

+Input : [{}{}(]
+Output : Unbalanced`

+## Instructions

+## Solution

+## Hint

+## Learning Objective Asessed
+Learner will be able to solve common algorithmic problems using Stacks